Welcome to your student dashboard.

 The PDC is a tested and proven standardized curriculum offered by permaculture institutes and educational centers around the world.
 Developed by visionary author/educator/naturalist Bill Mollison, it includes all of the topics in his pioneering work, Permaculture: A Designer’s Manual…which you will receive as a part of your course package.

 Offered in either an intensive 13-day or 3 long-weekend format, our Permaculture Design Certificate, or PDC, is a course for people who want to make permaculture a way of life or create a livelihood doing earth repair.
 We’ve gone above and beyond the requirements of the standard 72 hour curriculum by incorporating our own expertise from sustainable design projects around the world, additional products and resources, and teaching our own special step-by-step design process.
-Our course is certified with the Permaculture Research Institute of Australia.

 No. All you need is the ability and desire to learn in a fast-paced classroom environment.